ADA Accessible Bus Stop Dashboard:

 Bus Stop Master Plan (BSMP)

-Because of the expansive inventory of more than 6,300 bus stops, stops are most often public's first impression of UTA and its presence in the community.
-UTA's objective is to make bus stops a positive contribution to the community, both for riders and people who host them in their neighborhood.
+Because of the expansive inventory of more than 5,396 bus stops, stops are most often public's first impression of UTA and its presence in the community.
+UTA's objective is to make bus stops a positive contribution to the community.
 It is important that bus stops, to the maximum extent possible, are easily identifiable, clean, safe, accessible, and a comfortable place to wait for the bus.
 To achieve these objectives, UTA has adopted the Bus Stop Master Plan (BSMP), which provides an inventory of existing conditions, as well as a common set of goals, design principles, design guidelines and policies to promote consistency in the design and provision of bus stops and their associated amenities.
 The aim is to ensure that stops are suited to their location, operationally functional and attractive to current and potential riders.

 The Bus Stop Master Plan outlines and encourages partnerships with local governments and property owners.
 UTA is continually working with communities to improve access to bus stops, including sidewalks, street crossings, curb ramps and bicycle lanes.